Turkish Airlines Flight 981: Accident

 When the door blew off, the primary as well as both sets of backup control cables that ran beneath the section of floor that blew out were completely severed, destroying the pilots' ability to control the plane's elevators, rudder, and number two engine.
 The flight data recorder showed that the throttle for engine two snapped shut when the door failed.

 The aircraft almost immediately attained a 20-degree pitch down and began picking up speed, while Captain Berköz and First Officer Ulusman struggled to regain control.
 At some point, one of the crew members pressed their microphone button broadcasting the pandemonium in the cockpit on the departure frequency.
-Controllers also picked up a distorted transmission from the plane and the aircraft's pressurisation and overspeed warnings were heard over the pilots' words in Turkish, including the co-pilot saying, "the fuselage has burst!"
+Controllers also picked up a distorted transmission from the plane and the aircraft's pressurisation and overspeed warnings were heard over the pilots' words in Turkish, such as the co-pilot saying, "the fuselage has burst!" or "the cabin blew out!"
 As the plane's speed increased, the additional lift raised the nose again.
-Berköz was recorded calling out, "Speed!" and pushed the throttles forward in order to level off.
+An unknown voice was recorded calling out, "Speed!" and engine power was increased in order to level off.
 Seventy-seven seconds after the cargo door gave way, the plane crashed into the trees of Ermenonville Forest, a state-owned forest at Dammartin's Grove (Bosquet de Dammartin) in the commune of Fontaine-Chaalis, Oise.
 At the point of impact, the aircraft was traveling at a speed of approximately 783 km/h at a slight left turn, fast enough to disintegrate the plane into thousands of pieces.
 The wreckage was so fragmented that it was difficult to determine whether any parts of the aircraft were missing before it crashed.
 Post-crash fires were small because there were few large pieces of the aircraft left intact to burn.
 Of the 346 passengers and crew on board, only 188 bodies were identifiable (40 of which were identified visually), with rescue teams recovering some 20,000 body fragments in all.